-The report, Fast forward: leading in a brave new world of diversity, outlines three key ways in which increasing diversity affecting the business world, and offered insights from senior ANZ business leaders on how they are confronting the changes in their organisations.
+According to the report, Fast forward: leading in a brave new world of diversity, outlines three key ways in which increasing diversity affecting the business world, and offered insights from senior business leaders on how they are confronting the changes in their organisations.

 1. Diversity of markets

 Deloitte predicted that by 2050, 20 of the world’s 50 highest ranking cities in relation to GDP will be located in Asia – a massive increase from the eight Asian cities that made the cut in 2007.
 Asia will, according to Deloitte, be home to two-thirds of the world’s middle class by 2030, compared to one third today.

 “It’s imperative you hire people that have an intimate feel for how a market works.
 But this is more than just hiring locals and experienced ex-pats … it includes ensuring your senior leaders, the people making the decisions and setting the strategy, have the experience necessary to make the right calls,” said Mike Smith, CEO of New Zealand National Bank, ANZ.
 “It sounds simple but is much harder in practice given the lack of sophisticated Asian experience in Western markets.”